The Fate of American Movie Theaters Looks Terribly Bleak

 “The industry is kind of in chaos,” says Albert Waitt, director of operations at Smitty’s Cinema, a regional theater chain based out of Maine.
 “A month ago, I’d say we only have to make it to Thanksgiving and we’ll be fine.
 But, looking at it now … who knows what will happen.”

 While neither Warner Bros. nor Nolan ever spoke explicitly about their ambitions for Tenet, there were enough breathless headlines — “Tenet is more than a film.
-It’s the saviour of an industry,” declared Esquire — to set a narrative on its course: The release of Tenet would herald not only the return of the studio movie but of the exhibition space at large.
+It’s the saviour of an industry,” declared Esquire Middle East — to set a narrative on its course: The release of Tenet would herald not only the return of the studio movie but of the exhibition space at large.

 Even insiders were cautiously optimistic that a blockbuster action-thriller from Nolan (whose films have grossed over $2 billion domestically and received 34 Oscar nominations) would jump-start the movie-theater industry.
 After news broke that the thrice-delayed film would finally premiere in U.S. theaters in early September, states like New Jersey and Maryland scrambled to reopen locations as local officials lifted restrictions on public gatherings.
 Between investing in new safety protocols and the staff training required to implement them, it was a risky and expensive proposition.
 But with so many other previously postponed titles set to follow in Tenet’s footsteps and release in September and October of 2020, theater owners bet there would be plenty of bankable films to keep willing patrons buying tickets thereafter.